B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 ![Ratings' Average Sentiment Per Year](../assets/img/amazon_reviews/Ratings'_Average_Sentiment_Per_Year.jpg){: .postImage}

-I also looked at the the average sentiment for all the reviews combined, for the last decade.
-As shown below, overall, sentiment has improved through the years, which makes sense, given Amazon's success in the recent years.
+I also looked at the average sentiment for all the reviews, combined, for the last decade.
+As shown below, overall, sentiment has improved through the years, which makes sense, given Amazon's success in recent years.

 ![Average Sentiment Per Year](../assets/img/amazon_reviews/Average_Sentiment_Per_Year.jpg){: .postImage}